nikcleju/IT20162017/Lectures/03_SourceCoding.md

      * The complexity is too large for large $n$, so in practice we settle with a close enough value
 * Other codes are even better the Shannon coding

+### Meaning of entropy

+Now we have a practical meaning of entropy:

+* **The entropy of an information source is the minimum number of bits required to represent the messages, on average**
+    * One can never use a code with average length smaller than the entropy
+    * We can use codes with average length bigger, but as close as desired to the entropy
+    * So entropy is the actual minimum number of bits needed

+* Again the truck analogy

 ### Efficiency and redundancy of a code